jgateley/MC6ProIntuitive/README.md

 # Morningstar(MC6Pro) Intuitive Configuration
 ## Overview
 The Morningstar Editor is great software, but presents a friable experience.
-Instead, this package defines a YAML or JSON based configuation file with a tool to convertit to a MC6Pro backup format, and can be restored to the device.
+As an alternative, this package defines a YAML or JSON based configuation file with a tool for conversion to a MC6Pro backup format, that can be restored to the device.
 It may work with
-other Morningstar products, but hasn't been tested with them.
+other Morningstar products, but hasn't yet been tested with them.
 - Human editable configuration file (YAML or JSON)
 - Config file can be stored in source control like github
 - Named messages allow easy reuse